 - Asymptotically never worse than simple estimators or regression estimators with a subset of the auxiliary variables - With many auxiliary variables the random error increases due to estimation problems of the regression coefficients.
-(In particular if the auxiliary variables are irrelevant or only a weak relation to Y). - The variance estimator underestimates the true variance - Avoid regression estimator when there are "outliers" in the population with a set of X-values which differs much from the others or influential outliers in the sample.
+(In particular if the auxiliary variables are irrelevant or are only weakly related to Y). - The variance estimator underestimates the true variance - Avoid regression estimator when there are "outliers" in the population with a set of X-values which differ much from the others or influential outliers in the sample.